Can you name your partner’s two best friends? Do you know what their biggest stressor is right now? What are some of their deepest fears?

 Enhancing your Love Maps is really just about intentionally building your friendship.
 Research shows that the determining factor in whether wives and husbands feel satisfied with the sex, romance, and passion in their marriage is, by 70%, the quality of the couple’s friendship.

-The brief quiz below has been designed to assess the Love Maps in your relationship.
+The brief quiz has been designed to assess the Love Maps in your relationship.

-If you’d like to take the full Love Map Quiz, sign up for our mailing list by adding your email below and we’ll send the quiz directly to your inbox.
+If you’d like to take the full Love Map Exercise, sign up for a Gottman Love Notes email subscription by adding your email below and we’ll send the Love Maps exercise directly to your inbox.